 Inshallah, Football (2010) (banned Bollywood movies you must watch for sports genre)

 Inshallah, Football is a narrative about a Kashmiri kid who tries to travel abroad and turn into a well-known footballer sometime in the future.
 In any case, the kid is denied going outside the nation since his dad is accused of militancy.
 This film was expected to draw out the issues regular people face because of the rebellions and militancy in the Kashmir Valley, however, the intention was vanquished as it was denied the essential authentication on account of its delicate subject.

 Somewhere, this decision was somehow correct – no offense to the makers, but considering the gravity of that valley, it might have got the situation out of control.
 This is a presumed or maybe one of the reasons as to why the board banned it.
 But then how could such a situation be presented in front of everyone.
 Therefore, the boards should have got it released with some changes.
 Such issues need to be presented!

 NOTE – The author never intends to hurt anyone, ergo, don’t get offended.

 Dazed in Doon (2010)

 The latest one to join this considerable rundown of restricted motion pictures in India, Unfreedom is an advanced spine chiller which discusses a lesbian romantic tale snared inside an Islamic fear-mongering related edge.
+This should be another banned Bollywood movie you must watch today.
 Uniting two ‘taboos’ in one bundle, the Censor Board couldn’t process the nakedness and the lovemaking scenes between the two heroes.
 Reports additionally recommend that the motion picture was blamed for “touching off unnatural interests” and consequently was denied a discharge in India, aside from a couple of states.